Iubenda logo

 • Any additional applicable terms

-💡 Because each Terms and Conditions document is a legally binding contract that is meant to protect you, the business owner, it’s still very important that the document matches your specific business processes, model, and remains up-to-date with the various laws referenced in its contents.
+💡 Because each Terms and Conditions document serves as a legally binding contract that is meant to protect you, the business owner, it’s very important to make it specific to your company and keep it up-to-date with the various laws referenced in its contents.
 Learn how to do this here.

 The document below is a example of a Terms and Conditions document.